Frequently Asked Questions

 Do you provide discounts or a sliding scale?

-How do I apply for a CLINIC membership?
+How do I apply for CLINIC affiliation?

 If you are interested in becoming an affiliate, please use the Information Request Form and select "I am interested in learning more about joining the CLINIC Network.”